Thursday, May 30, 2019

 Finished: 2-12 .143, (2-32 .059*) 4th place

 The city of Troy already had a pro basketball team (Troy Celtics) in the American League, so the idea of supporting two teams seemed like a bad one.
-Harry Fitzpatrick left after four ganes, and after More Goldman filled in, local high school coach and former player Curly Burns took over.
+Harry Fitzpatrick left after four games, and after Moe Goldman filled in, local high school coach and former player Curly Burns took over.
 The Boston Whirlwinds were brought in to replace the entire squad on January 15.
 Burns remained on as coach until the team ceased operations following a 101-57 beating at Saratoga.
 The team forfeited the 20 remaining games.

 * Twenty forfeit losses: four to Albany, five to Cohoes, three to Mohawk, three to Saratoga, one to Schenectady, three to Gloversville and one to Utica.